kvishno/CSGO-Syntax-Sublime-Text/README.md

 ## To-do
 * Completions Files
-* Other common source game compatibility (TF2, CSS, Dota2, etc.)
+* Other common source game compatibility (TF2, CS:S, Dota 2, etc.)
 * Clean-up in Cvars (more regex, dupes in functions and Cvars)
 * Improved matching and highlighting